 Every religion in the world has its rituals of one kind or another and for this reason it would become impractical to even try and list them all here.
 For this reason I would suggest that you take the time to look into the rituals that are closest to your religious beliefs or otherwise connected to the Gods that you revere.

 However, this article isn’t primarily about rituals that already exist, it is about creating your own.
 Obviously those that are already out there are well worth looking into.
 If nothing else they can provide great examples that can feed your imagination when creating your own.

 Types of Ritual

 Among the most common rituals are those used to give reverence to someone or something.
-This most often means a God or Gods, but can also include ancestors, spirit beings, faeries, dragons or even a certain person within the community, such as a great leader or spiritual advisor.
+This most often means a God or Gods, but can also include honouring your ancestors, spirit beings, faeries, dragons or even a certain person within the community, such as a great leader or spiritual advisor.

 The key goal in rituals of this sort is that they aim to offer praise and respect to a certain person, people or beings.
 In most incidents this would involve that individual(s) to be present to receive that honouring, so in the case of Gods and spirits, this often involves summoning them to attendance or holding the ritual in a place sacred to those that are being honoured, such as a temple or sacred grove.
 Worship in these rituals can be offered in many ways, including sacrifices, offerings, prayer, song and possibly even poetic verse.

 Wedding ceremonies extend across just about every culture in some way and exist in many forms in different mythologies.
 Even the Gods get married in myth, with great celebrations to mark the event (often coupled by some rather extreme honeymoons).

 Marriages aren’t always seen to be involving the Gods; sometimes they are merely declarations of a loving union between those involved.
 However, more often these unions are symbolised by elaborate rituals that are both social and spiritual events for those involved, with the Gods in witness of the union.
 Handfastings are an example.